- Other textiles

 Pride of Kaga : aesthetic embroidery

 Hand-dyed threads with sparkles of gold and silver

 Kaga Embroidery (Kaga-nui in Japanese) is traditional embroidery produced in the city of Kanazawa, Ishikawa prefecture, using a variety of threads such as colorful silk threads, luxurious gold and silver threads, and lacquered threads.
-Kaga-nui is known for its relief designs delicately stitched with a splendid yet restrained beauty.
-The key techniques include chain and slip stitches, and suga-nui (stitch with threads laid parallel to the weft of the fabric); every single stitch is painstakingly worked by hand.
+Kaga-nui is known for its relief designs delicately stitched with a gorgeous yet refined beauty.
+The key techniques include chain and slip stitches, and suga-nui, where threads are laid parallel to the weft of the fabric.
+Every single stitch is painstakingly worked by hand.
 Advanced techniques are also used such as relief stitch in which layers of embroidery are built up to make a three-dimensional design, and gradation stitch to give beautiful color grading by which different tones of silk threads are worked side by side.
-Unlike Kyo Embroidery applied directly to dyed patterns, in Kaga-nui, a design is drawn on plain fabric before embroidery, and this preparation creates a distinctive relief effect.
+Unlike Kyo Embroidery where embroidery is applied directly to dyed patterns, for Kaga-nui, a design is drawn on plain fabric and embroidered, which creates a relief effect with distinctive presence.
 One of the advantages of Kaga-nui is by using twisted threads, an extremely durable embroidery finish is created.
-In addition, since the embroidery threads on the face and rear sides are stitched in the same direction, even if a thread is damaged, a repair can be made only to that particular section only.
+In addition, since the embroidery threads on the face and rear sides are stitched in the same direction, even if a thread is damaged, it can be repaired by fixing that particular section only.
 In recent years, the artistic beauty of Kaga-nui has been drawing increasing attention and in addition to luxury kimono, framed pictures, tapestries, room lamps, and other upholsteries incorporating the style are being produced.